ustwo/ustwo.com-frontend/README.md

 Run the integration tests:

         $ make assets-integration-test

-If you need more info on what's happening with the tests, you either log in to the Sauce web UI to see Selenium logs or run verbose mode:
+If you need more info on what's happening with the tests, you can either log in to the Sauce web UI to see the Selenium logs to understand more details about the browser interactions or run verbose mode locally for more info on the API requests and their results:

         $ make assets-integration-test VERBOSE=true

 ## Release